furf/now-serverless-mysql/README.md

 ### Create the API Endpoints

-Each endpoint is served as a serverless function, or [Lambda](https://zeit.co/docs/v2/deployments/concepts/lambdas/).
+Each endpoint is deployed and served as a serverless function, or [Lambda](https://zeit.co/docs/v2/deployments/concepts/lambdas/).
 To handle HTTP requests, your module should export an [asynchronous function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) capable of handling two arguments, [request](https://nodejs.org/api/http.html#http_event_request) and [response](https://nodejs.org/api/http.html#http_class_http_serverresponse).

-In our first `users` endpoint, we perform a simple query using our database abstraction and return the results as JSON.
+In the first `users` endpoint, we perform a simple query using our database abstraction and return the results as JSON.
 The following endpoint will be available as `/api/users` in our deployment.

 _api/users/index.js_